Fighting Cholera: Prevention efforts for displaced families in Yemen

 Yemen

-The Norwegian Refugee Council (NRC), is a member of the Yemen Displacement Response (YDR) Consortium.
-In this YDR action, supported by EU Humanitarian Aid, NRC intervened to provide essential tools to displaced families living in collective shelters to protect themselves from cholera.
+The Norwegian Refugee Council (NRC), a member of the Yemen Displacement Response (YDR) Consortium, funded by the European Union (EU) through its Humanitarian Aid Operations, provides essential toolsto support displaced families living in collective shelters to protect themselves from cholera.

-The Norwegian Refugee Council (NRC), is a member of the Yemen Displacement Response (YDR) Consortium.
-In this YDR action, supported by EU Humanitarian Aid, NRC intervened to provide essential tools to displaced families living in collective shelters to protect themselves from cholera.
+The Norwegian Refugee Council (NRC), a member of the Yemen Displacement Response (YDR) Consortium, funded by the European Union (EU) through its Humanitarian Aid Operations, provides essential toolsto support displaced families living in collective shelters to protect themselves from cholera.

 In a country where cholera threatens millions, providing families with latrines is crucial for cholera prevention.
-So far NRC's intervention has made a significant difference with 276 latrines being constructed and 81 being rehabilitated, with more improvements underway.
+So far, NRC's EU funded intervention has made a significant difference with 276 latrines being constructed and 81 being rehabilitated, with more improvements underway.

 “You can’t imagine how much a latrine can improve your life.
-Now we can use latrines anytime, with no threats of snakes like before and less risk of diseases.”
+Now we can use latrines anytime, with no threats of snakes like before and less risk of diseases,” he says.

-Families at Al-Rajihi collective site where Shawqi lives have endured severe water shortages for years now.
-Another resident, Ismail Shamsan, explained, “I’ve been here for four years, water has always been lacking, which leads to disease.”
+Families at Al-Rajihi camp where Shawqi lives have endured severe water shortages for years now.
+Another resident, Ismail, explained, “I’ve been here for four years, water has always been lacking, which leads to disease.”

 NRC addressed this critical need by installing a new water point in the camp.
 This addition means that Ismail and the other displaced families now have adequate access to water.

-Raising awareness about cholera prevention is essential, especially in collective sites where populations already have increased vulnerability.
+Raising awareness about cholera prevention is essential, especially in camps where populations already have increased vulnerability.
 In Amran governorate, NRC conducted awareness sessions for over 140 displaced families in the Kharef camp.
-Hygiene kits were also distributed to these families, and they received essential training on cholera prevention .
+Hygiene kits were also distributed to these families, and they received essential training on cholera prevention.

-While NRC has helped displaced families in some camps around the country, cholera is still a threat to many displaced families.
+While NRC helps displaced families in some camps in Yemen, cholera is still a threat to many displaced families, and that requires a continued response by humanitarian partners.

 Sign up to our newsletter to read more stories from around the world.